 In 1934, the Reececliff Family Diner opened as the Ducky-Mucky restaurant in Lakeland, Florida.
 Ed Attenburg sold his barbecue stand to Reece and Clifford Stidham a year later.

 The Stidham’s niece Ruth Selman Murrell suggested the name change to Reececliff.
-Clifford was well known as a road contractor in the area.
-The restaurant life was brand new to Reece and Clifford but they made it a family affair.
+Clifford was well-known as a road contractor in the area.
+Reece and Clifford’s restaurant life was brand new, but they made it a family affair.

 In 2002, James Bronkhorst purchased the restaurant from the Stidham family.
-Almost 20 years later, the Reececliff Cliff is still serving good ol’ diner food with the kind of service you’ll only find in a sleepy town.
+Almost 20 years later, the Reececliff Cliff still serves good ol’ diner food with the kind of service you’ll only find in a sleepy town.

-It was Monday on the day my wife Marcela and I had dinner at the Reececliff.
+It was Monday when my wife Marcela and I had dinner at the Reececliff.
 She chose one of the Daily Specials, the spaghetti with meat sauce and garlic toast.

-I skipped out on the lettuce and tomato on my Reececliff Burger with cheese.
-I went straight old school with onion, pickles, and mustard.
+I skipped the lettuce and tomato on my Original Reececliff Burger with cheese.
+Instead, I went straight old school with onion, pickles, and mustard.

-The crumbly meat that made up the burger patty was just divine.
-I considered taking one back to the hotel with me then I laid eyes on their pies.
+The crumbly meat that made up the 8oz burger patty was divine.
+I considered taking one back to the hotel and then looked at their pies.

-It was a pleasant surprise to find out how great the food and vibe were but they don’t hold a candle to the pies.
+It was a pleasant surprise to find out how great the food and vibe were, but they don’t hold a candle to the pies.
 The French Silk Pie needs to have its own wing in the Tasty Pie Hall of Fame.

 Wow.
 Just wow.

 So there you have it, a landmark restaurant in Lakeland, Florida, that you need to visit.
-And if you’re in town during the holidays, do as the locals do and pick up a whole pie.
+And if you’re in town during the holidays, do as the locals do and pick up a whole pie!